Saturday, May 24, 2025

-Risen to the feet to receive the chap, a middle-aged priest or monk, fine black beard likely undyed.
+The man had risen to his feet in order to receive the chap in finest form, the middle-aged priest or monk entering, with his fine black beard that was likely undyed.

-A café on the narrow, lower road at Novi, indoors screened from the passing traffic.
+A café on the narrow, lower road at Novi, indoors screened somewhat from the passing traffic.

 Within a couple minutes of being seated, the other, the tall chap who had awaited the Divine, began in the time honoured way.